 The Council established the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) by resolution 2149 (2014) of 10 April 2014, acting under Chapter VII of the Charter.
-MINUSCA was authorized to use all necessary means to, inter alia, protect civilians and United Nations personnel and property; support the implementation of the transition process; facilitate the delivery of humanitarian assistance; promote and protect human rights; support justice and the rule of law; and support the implementation of disarmament, demobilization, reintegration, and repatriation strategies.83
+MINUSCA was authorized to take all necessary means to, inter alia, protect civilians and United Nations personnel and property; support the implementation of the transition process; facilitate the delivery of humanitarian assistance; promote and protect human rights; support justice and the rule of law; and support the implementation of disarmament, demobilization, reintegration, and repatriation strategies.

 In 2022, acting under Chapter VII of the Charter, the Council adopted resolutions 2648 (2022) of 29 July and 2659 (2022) of 14 November concerning MINUSCA.
-By resolution 2659 (2022), the Council
+By resolution 2659 (2022), the Council extended the mandate of MINUSCA for a period of one year, until 15 November 2023.
+The resolution was adopted with 12 votes in favour and abstentions by China, Gabon and the Russian Federation.